VA loans: The best mortgages

 If you can qualify for a home loan backed by the Department of Veterans Affairs, you've probably found the best mortgage available.

-VA loans don't require a down payment and have generous qualification standards and costs similar to those of conventional loans.
+VA loans don't require a down payment and have lenient qualification standards.

 Millions of veterans, as well as anyone on active duty and those in the National Guard and reserve units, are eligible.
-A recent change in guidelines expanded eligibility for surviving spouses as well.
-(Find the full eligibility requirements at www.benefits.va.gov/homeloans/elig2.asp.)
+(Find the full eligibility requirements on the VA website.)

-There are 4 ways you can benefit from this type of home loan:
+Here are 5 ways you can benefit from VA loans:

 Benefit 1.
 Qualification requirements are relaxed.

 The government guarantee means you can have a much lower credit score and carry more debt than lenders would typically allow.